Murder of Jasmine Fiore: Jenkins' movements after Fiore's death

 At around 9 a.m. on August 16, 2009, the day after reporting Fiore missing and after spending some time packing, Jenkins was seen leaving their penthouse for the last time.
 Police said he then left Los Angeles, and went to Nevada to pick up his speedboat.
 On August 17, when contacted by police, Jenkins said he was in Utah, and was headed to Canada to resolve some immigration issues.
 On August 18, Fiore's body was identified, and the murder was first reported.
-On the afternoon of August 19, Jenkins called his father from Birch Bay, who informed him that Fiore had been found murdered.
+On the afternoon of August 19, Jenkins called his father from Birch Bay, Washington, who informed him that Fiore had been found murdered.

 The Whatcom County Sheriff's Department received witness reports of Jenkins' black BMW SUV towing a boat toward the Canada–US border.
 Police later found the BMW SUV and an empty boat trailer at a marina in Blaine, Washington; the engine was still warm.
 At the time Jenkins was only a person of interest in the investigation.
 He had not been charged, but Canadian authorities had been alerted to watch for him.
 U.S. Coast Guard and U.S. Customs and Border Protection (CBP) confirmed they had boats patrolling northwest Washington waters looking for Jenkins as early as August 19.
-Initial media reports were that the US Coast Guard and Canadian authorities chased Jenkins' speedboat as it crossed to Point Roberts, but officials later denied these reports.
+Initial media reports were that the US Coast Guard and Canadian authorities chased Jenkins' speedboat as it crossed to Point Roberts, Washington, but officials later denied these reports.

 On August 19, a man matching Jenkins' description was seen piloting his boat into a marina in Point Roberts, where Jenkins' stepmother lives.
-The Royal Canadian Mounted Police (RCMP) announced that they believed Jenkins crossed into Canada sometime between August 19 and August 20.
+The Royal Canadian Mounted Police (RCMP) announced that they believed Jenkins crossed into Canada by boat sometime between August 19 and August 20.

 On August 20, Jenkins was charged with Fiore's murder, and an arrest warrant was issued.
-The same day, Jenkins called his detained father at the airport, but his father had to hang up the call.
+The same day, Jenkins called his detained father at the Vancouver International Airport, but his father had to hang up the call because of a cell phone policy while waiting in line at the U.S. Customs and Border Protection entry.